thefrontside/effection/website/docs/guides/spawn.md

 });
 ```

-But this has the same problem as our `async/await` example!
+This has the same problem as our `async/await` example: a failure in one fetch
+has no effect on the other!

 ### Introducing `spawn`